The while

 The continue statement can be used in the same way as with for loops.

-Infinite Loops
+Infinite loops

-Lets see how to do it-
+Let's see how to create one-

 while True: